French Wine Regions

 Gamay Noir

 Gamay elicits currant, violet, and raspberry flavors like Pinot Noir in color and flavor.
 The grape thrives in cool climates, offering light tannins and crunchy acid.
-This grape missed its apex turn in Burgundy but found its lane just south in the Beaujolais.
+This grape missed its apex turn in Burgundy but found its lane south in the Beaujolais.

 The Boomer generation of winemakers turned this beloved grape into a caricature of itself with banana flavors, extravagant parades, and extravagant bottlings.
-If you want to keep away from that style, steer clear of any bottle with the word “nouveau” on it
+If you want to keep away from that style, steer clear of any bottle with the word “nouveau” on it.

 Syrah